sdu-catslab/openfhe-python/README.md

-# Python wrapper for pyFHE
+# Python wrapper for OpenFHE to generate context for pyFHE

 ## Table of Contents